REEKRAJROY/Chat-App/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Create an account in [chat engine](https://chatengine.io/) make profiles for users, copy project id, move to Chat-App/src/App.js  line number 25 and paste.
+Create an account in [chat engine](https://chatengine.io/), make profiles for users, copy project id, move to Chat-App/src/App.js  line number 25 and paste.

 Run `npm start` and the app opens up in browser.

-### 'npm build'
+### `npm build`

 To build a production ready application.

 The project is deployed here: [test](https://roy-chat-app.netlify.app/).
 Contact for getting username and password.

 That's all.
-You are all set to start your conversation💯💯 <br>
+You are all set to start your conversation 💯💯 <br>

 If you like my work do consider dropping a ⭐️ :)